Georgia's Blue and Gray Trail Presents America's Civil War

 Washington D. C.

-May 27, 1844 The Democratic National Convention is held in Baltimore.
-On the ninth ballot the delegates nominate James Polk to run for President and George Dallas for Vice-President Maryland
+The Democratic National Convention is held in Baltimore.
+On the ninth ballot the delegates nominate James Polk to run for President and George Dallas for Vice-President

 Election of 1844